 With these preferences, buying a bottle online can save you both money and time.

-Where in China should I target my wine exports?
+Where should I sell wine in China?

-China is almost as big as Europe, so the taste might vary among different regions.
+China is almost as big as Europe so the taste might vary among different regions.

 Just making a comparison: a person in Germany might appreciate other types of wine, compared to a person in France.
 Nothing strange with that.